-Negotiations with Parks Canada continued at a slow pace this week (March 12 to 14).
+Negotiations with Parks Canada continued at a slow pace (March 12 to 14).
 But despite the employer’s lack of movement, the union used this week’s bargaining session to provide more information and rationale to the employer on our bargaining proposals.
 Our bargaining team was also able to push the employer to put more language on the table and provide us with some responses to our proposals.

 Employer proposes clawbacks